gnodi/nead/README.md

 import dependency from 'dependency';

-// Inject and check the dependencies validity nead.injectSet(program, {
+// Inject and validate the dependencies. nead.injectSet(program, {
   greeter,
   anotherDependency: 'foo',